-32A-7A-8.
+32A-7-9.
 Access.

-The juvenile public safety advisory board shall have access at reasonable times to any adjudicated delinquent child and any records pertaining to the child for whom the department is considering release or who has requested release pursuant to procedures established by the department.
-The agency or facility to which legal custody was transferred shall also provide the board with facilities for communicating with and interviewing children.
+The juvenile parole board shall have access at all reasonable times to any child over whom the board has jurisdiction under the Juvenile Parole Board Act [32A-7-1 NMSA 1978] and any records pertaining to the child.
+The agency to which legal custody was transferred shall also provide the board with facilities for communicating with and interviewing children.